 - Klinefelter syndrome: Men with Klinefelter syndrome have lower levels of androgens (male hormones) and higher levels of estrogen (female hormones).
 Therefore, they have a higher risk of developing gynecomastia (breast tissue growth that is non-cancerous) and breast cancer.
 Klinefelter syndrome is a condition present at birth that affects about 1 in 1,000 men.
 Normally men have a single X and single Y chromosome.
 Men with Klinefelter syndrome have more than one X chromosome (sometimes as many as four).
 Symptoms of Klinefelter syndrome include having longer legs, a higher voice, and a thinner beard than average men; having smaller than normal testicles; and being infertile (unable to produce sperm).

-- A strong family history of breast cancer or genetic alterations: Family history can increase the risk of breast cancer in men — particularly if other men in the family have had breast cancer.
+- A strong family history of breast cancer or genetic mutations: Family history can increase the risk of breast cancer in men — particularly if other men in the family have had breast cancer.
 The risk is also higher if there is a proven breast cancer gene abnormality in the family.
-Men who inherit abnormal BRCA1 or BRCA2 genes (BR stands for BReast, and CA stands for CAncer) have an increased risk for male breast cancer.
-This risk of developing breast cancer by age 70 is approximately 1% with the BRCA1 gene and 6% with the BRCA2 gene.
-Overall, that's about 80 times greater than the lifetime risk of men without BRCA1 or BRCA2 abnormalities.
-Also, a family in which male breast cancer has occurred has a 60% to 76% risk of having an abnormal BRCA2 gene.
-An abnormal BRCA2 gene accounts for up to 40% of male breast cancers.
+Men who inherit abnormal BRCA1 or BRCA2 genes (BR stands for BReast, and CA stands for CAncer) have an increased risk of male breast cancer.
+The lifetime risk of developing breast cancer is approximately 1% with the BRCA1 gene mutation and 6% with the BRCA2 gene mutation.
 Because of this strong association between male breast cancer and an abnormal BRCA2 gene, first-degree relatives (siblings, parents, and children) of a man diagnosed with breast cancer may want to ask their doctors about genetic testing for abnormal breast cancer genes.
 Still, the majority of male breast cancers happen in men who have no family history of breast cancer and no inherited gene abnormality.